ZahraaFadhel/ZahraaFadhel/README.md

 - +a lot more :)

 ## Skills
-- 👨‍💻 JavaScript, Go, java, Python
+- 👨‍💻 JavaScript, Go, java, Python, PHP
-- 👁️ html, CSS, bootstrap
+- 👁️ html, CSS, bootstrap, tailwindcss
 - 💽 MySQL, SQL
 - +a lot more to learn :D